Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 prepare_data
 ~~~~~~~~~~~~
-Use :meth:`~pytorch_lightning.core.hooks.DataHooks.prepare_data` method to do things that might write to disk or that need to be done only from a single process in distributed
+Downloading and saving data with multiple processes (distributed settings) will result in corrupted data.
+Lightning
+ensures the :meth:`~pytorch_lightning.core.hooks.DataHooks.prepare_data` is called only within a single process,
-setting.
-In case of multi-node training, the execution of this hook depends upon :ref:`prepare_data_per_node<common/trainer:prepare_data_per_node>`.
+so you can safely add your downloading logic within.
+In case of multi-node training, the execution of this hook
+depends upon :ref:`prepare_data_per_node<extensions/datamodules:prepare_data_per_node>`.

 - download
 - tokenize